 Additionally, underpinning the technology should be a sound security strategy for communication between any department utilizing SaaS solutions, with the IT department as the obvious hub.
 If a company is experiencing a sprawl of unauthorized apps across all their department, it should invest in finding, managing and ensuring the machine identities that allow them to operate safely.
 To do so, they must first acknowledge the Shadow IT problem and its impact—otherwise every approach will only be a partial solution.

 We may outstrip ourselves if we are not careful to establish security controls that will account for both exploration and accountability.
 Without sufficient cybersecurity tools or strategy, the job of keeping up with every piece of software downloaded by every department, and every key, certificate and machine identity belonging to those becomes a herculean task.
 Enterprises need to find a way to allow both the exploration of new applications and the use of enterprise-scale solutions that can keep up and allow them to utilize, download and maintain them safely—without risking the safety of the whole.

-Venafi’s Trust Protection Platform solution allows enterprises the freedom to discover and utilize new software freely, while it accounts for all the responsibility of finding, gathering and maintaining the machine identities that come with them.
+Venafi’s Control Plane for Machine Identities allows enterprises the freedom to discover and utilize new software freely, while it accounts for all the responsibility of finding, gathering and maintaining the machine identities that come with them.
 To invest in a solution of this scope and scale is becoming not only useful but necessary as enterprises face the certain reality of Shadow IT.